 Mix all ingredients together until thoroughly blended.

 Tip: Gently warming the mix on a very low heat makes it easier to blend and then apply to hair.

 Apply the mask evenly to the hair, section by section.
 Then massage into scalp and focus on split ends.
 Pile hair on head and cover with a shower cap or cling-wrap to trap body heat.

 Leave the mask on the 20-30 minutes then rinse, shampoo, and condition hair as usual.

 For more information on using Argan oil for hair, please read The Ultimate Guide to Using Argan Oil for Hair by Argan Oil World

-Argan oil is easy to use all over the body to moisturize and condition making it an ideal ingredient for dry, rough spots like elbows and knees, the neck, chest, arms and legs.
-For easy and best application, use after showering on slightly damp skin – simply use a few drops and gently massage into the skin for a full body treat.
+Argan oil is easy to use all over the body to moisturize and condition making it an ideal ingredient for dry, rough spots like elbows and knees, the neck, chest, arms, and legs.
+For easy and best application, use after showering on the slightly damp skin – simply use a few drops and gently massage into the skin for a full body treatment.

 Those with chronic dry skin conditions such as Eczema and Psoriasis will notice an immediate benefit from Argan oil.
 The Vitamin E and high fatty acid content make this an ideal oil for healing damaged skin, protecting the skin barrier and prevent further dryness.